openactive/openactive-test-suite/packages/openactive-broker-microservice/README.md

 ####  `GET /`

+**Response Type**: 🌐 HTML

-An HTML home page which shows links to other user-facing endpoints
+A home page which shows links to other user-facing endpoints

 #### `GET /status`

+**Response Type**: 🤖 JSON

-A JSON object, which shows the status of the Broker Microservice.
+Shows the status of the Broker Microservice.
 This is used by a user to check on the progress of Broker and to help diagnose any potential issues.
 An annotated example response:

 ```json
 {